SophiaH67/hololive_archiver/README.md

 ## Setup (docker)
 ### Docker run (recommended)
-To run the required API server, follow setup instructions on [this page](https://github.com/marnixah/holo_schedule_api_docker)
+If you really want to, you can run the API server yourself by [following these instructions](https://github.com/marnixah/holo_schedule_api_docker).
+Then when running, set the API_URL environment variable to ``your ip:port/schedules``

 To run the archiver, run
 ```bash